supa2/Automaton/Automaton-Machine-class.md

 button.priority( 1 );
 ```

+The use of the term speed may be confusing.
+If a led blinking machine runs at priority 2, that doesn't mean the led will blink twice as slow.
+It means it won't be updated as often.
+Which in the case of a blinking led probably won't be noticable.

 Set a machine's priority to 0 to disable it altogether, This uses even less resources than sleeping.
 Incoming messages are not processed in this mode.

 ### Machine & cycle( void ) ###